-3 Certain developments after regulatory approval has been obtained can impose significant financial and business risks on the UCB Group.
+3 Certain developments after regulatory approval may result in significant financial and business risks on the UCB Group.

-There are a number of events after regulatory approval has been obtained which might lead to a decrease in demand for the UCB Group's products.
+There are certain events that may occur after regulatory approval which may lead to a reduction in demand for the UCB Group's products.

-Regulatory authorities in most jurisdictions impose requirements for reporting of adverse events and other safety issues associated with approved products and maintain systems for review of the risks and benefits of marketed products, which can lead to changes in labelling, restrictions on permitted usage, requirements for additional nonclinical or clinical studies, or suspension or revocation of marketing authorisations.
-Authorities in many major markets (including the United States, European Union, Japan, and others) are in regular communication with their counterparts in other major jurisdictions, so that regulatory responses to safety issues in one jurisdiction may lead to similar measures elsewhere in the world.
+Regulatory authorities in most jurisdictions require the reporting of adverse events and other safety issues associated with approved products.
+These reports address the systems used to maintain and review the risks and benefits of marketed products.
+Depending on the ongoing evaluation of a product, updated risk and benefit evaluations may be necessary which can lead to changes in labelling, restrictions on permitted usage, requirements for additional nonclinical or clinical studies, or suspension or revocation of marketing authorisations.
+Authorities in many major markets (including the United States, European Union, Japan, and others) are in regular communication with their counterparts in other major jurisdictions.
+As a result, regulatory responses to safety issues in one jurisdiction may lead to similar measures elsewhere in the world.
 Failure to maintain required systems for safety reporting and related regulatory requirements can also lead to imposition of substantial criminal and civil penalties.